neuml/txtai/docs/examples.md

 ![examples](images/examples.png#only-light)
 ![examples](images/examples-dark.png#only-dark)

-The examples directory has a series of notebooks and applications giving an overview of txtai.
-See the sections below.
+See below for a comprehensive series of example notebooks and applications covering txtai.

 ## Semantic Search